ahkab/ahkab/doc/help/Netlist-Syntax.rst

    need to be specified before the coupling can be inserted.
 -  ``value`` is the coupling factor, ``k``.
 It is a needs to be less than 1.

-More information is available in the [MutualInductors] page.

 **Example:**